sd17spring/sd17spring.github.io/_assignments/mini-project-3-text-mining.md

 ```

 Follow the instructions [here](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example)
 to create a Reddit application.
-The random string of letters and numbers at to the right of the
-icon is the Client Id.
+The random string of letters and numbers at to the right of the icon is the Client Id.
 The *secret* beneath the icon is the Client Secret.
 Save these.

 Here's an example adapted from the [PRAW docs page](https://praw.readthedocs.org/en/stable/).
-`CLIENT_ID` and `CLIENT_SECRET` are the
+`CLIENT_ID` and `CLIENT_SECRET` are the ones you saved above.

 ``` python
 import praw